 The royal red shrimp endorsement was established in Amendment 13 (GMFMC 2005a).
 The purpose of the royal red shrimp endorsement was to establish a "universe" of permit holders that fish for royal red shrimp.
 Since the implementation, the number of royal red shrimp endorsements has exceeded the number of those landing royal red shrimp by about two orders of magnitude (Table 2.2.1).
-It is unlikely that either Alternative 1 or Alternative 2 will result in significant effects on the physical or biological environment because whether or not an endorsement is required will likely not affect how the fishery is currently prosecuted.
+It is unlikely that either Preferred Alternative 1 or Alternative 2 will result in significant changes to the physical or biological environment as whether or not an endorsement is required will likely not affect how the fishery is currently prosecuted.

 Additionally, landings data for royal red shrimp will continue to be collected.
-Discontinuance of the royal red shrimp endorsement could limit the ability to take some future actions that may benefit endorsement holders, such as the establishment of habitat areas of particular concern (HAPCs) in areas where royal red shrimping occurs.
-It may be possible to provide exemptions for vessels with royal red shrimp endorsements to fish in these areas if the permit holder has the royal red shrimp endorsement, as many of the areas being explored for HAPCs are "pick up" areas and not where the trawl net is actively on the ground.
-This would require that the Council choose Alternative 1 as its preferred alternative; however, any HAPC regulations that are ultimately implemented could simply exempt vessels fishing for royal red shrimp rather than those holding the endorsement.
+There are future issues that the continuance of the royal red shrimp endorsement may benefit, such as the establishment of habitat areas of particular concern (HAPCs) in areas where royal red shrimping occurs.
+It may be possible to provide exemptions for vessels with royal red shrimp endorsements to fish in these areas if the permit holder has the royal red shrimp endorsement, as many of the proposed areas are "pick up" areas and not where the trawl net is actively on the ground.
+This would be possible under Preferred Alternative 1; however, the HAPC regulations could simply exempt vessels fishing for royal red shrimp rather than those holding the endorsement.